tequilarapido/appcli/_posts/2014-03-16-dbreplace.md

 #### Command

+##### Option `--use-transactions` :
-The command accept as option `--use-transactions`.
-This wrap all the sql update statements into transactions for each table. this can dramatically reduce the time needed to perform the db:replace operation on big databases.
+Wrapw all the sql update statements into one transaction for each table.  this can dramatically reduce the time needed to perform update queries.

-This is to be prefered even for small databases.
+    #
     appcli db:replace /path/to/config-file.json

     # using transactions